doged-io/doged/doc/build-osx.md

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, Dogecash may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, dogd may be compiled in disable-wallet mode with:

     cmake -GNinja .. -DBUILD_BITCOIN_WALLET=OFF